-In 2020, our short-term cash incentive program under the MIP was designed to reward achievement of annual performance objectives.
-Fifty percent of the MIP performance goal was based on the operating income metric, and achievement of threshold operating income was also required for any cash payout, even if non-income metrics were achieved.
-The remaining fifty percent of the MIP performance goal was based on comparable sales and net development metrics, equally weighted.
+In 2021, our short-term cash incentive program under the MIP was designed to reward achievement of annual performance objectives.
+Fifty percent of MIP was based on the operating income metric, and achievement of threshold operating income was also required for any cash payout, even if non-income metrics were achieved.
+The remaining fifty percent of MIP was based on comparable sales and net development metrics, equally weighted.
 If a non-income metric, which were net unit development (North America and International) and comparable sales (North America) (in each case, as defined and calculated in the table below) exceeded the target goals, then the plan would provide for payout on that metric at the greater of 100% or the same payout percentage as the operating income metric.
-The Company believes the plan design with built-in limits prevents paying excessive awards when our post-MIP operating income does not meet our objectives for the full year and is an important element in mitigating risk of focusing on short-term performance.
+The maximum potential payout is 200% of each executive's target.
+The Company believes the plan design with built-in limits prevents paying excessive awards when our post-MIP operating income does not meet our objectives for the full year and is an important element in mitigating the risk of focusing on short-term performance.

-For 2020, post-MIP operating income (as defined in the table below) significantly exceeded target resulting in performance of 354% on that particular metric.
-Likewise, our comparable sales for North America also significantly exceeded target resulting in performance of 354% on that particular metric.
-Finally, since our net development did not meet the threshold for a payout, there was no payout for that metric.
-Overall payout under the 2020 MIP would have been 265% but overall payouts were reduced due to the maximum overall payout being set at 200% of annual target, a decrease from the 300% of base salary cap in 2019.
+For 2021, post-MIP operating income (as defined in the table below) significantly exceeded target resulting in performance of 337% on that particular metric.
+Likewise, our net development, and comparable sales for North America also significantly exceeded target resulting in performance of 337% on those particular metrics.
+Overall payout under the 2021 MIP would have been 337% but overall payouts were reduced due to the maximum overall payout being capped at 200% of annual target.